-- 2. Analysis reports for text and word processing reports. - 3.
+- 1. Data reports for import into spreadsheets - Analysis reports for text and word processing reports - 3.
 Charts for graphic display of results.
 Each of these can be printed or exported to other applications using common Windows clipboard functions.

 5 CONCLUSIONS